Rey (Star Wars): The Rise of Skywalker

-Rey and the others travel to Kijimi, where programmer Babu Frik extracts the location of the wayfinder—the moon Kef Bir—from C-3PO's memory files.
-Ren and the First Order follow Rey to Kijimi.
-Rey senses Chewbacca is alive and the group mounts a rescue mission.
-Rey retrieves the dagger aboard Ren's Resurgent-class Star Destroyer Steadfast and has visions of her parents being killed with it; Ren informs her that she is Palpatine's granddaughter.
-Palpatine had fathered a son named Dathan who renounced him; he and his wife, Miramir hid Rey on Jakku, assuming lives as "nobodies" to protect her.
-Palpatine’s assassin Ochi eventually found the couple and murdered them, but never found Rey.
-Ren also reveals that as the grandchildren of Sith Lords, their connection is actually a dyad in the Force.
-Ren urges her to join him so they can overthrow Palpatine and take the throne of the Sith together, but Rey refuses and escapes aboard the Millennium Falcon with her friends.

-Together, they travel to Kef Bir where Rey retrieves the wayfinder on the remains of the second Death Star; upon touching the artifact, she has a vision of herself as a Sith Lady.
-Having tracked them, Ren destroys the wayfinder and duels Rey.
-Leia, dying, calls to Ren through the Force; Rey impales him as he is distracted.
-Also sensing Leia's death, Rey realizes what she did to Ren and regrets impaling him.
-She uses the Force to heal him and confesses that she did want to join him as Ben Solo before escaping aboard his TIE whisper.
-Disturbed by her Sith lineage, Rey exiles herself on Ahch-To.
-Luke's Force spirit encourages her to face Palpatine and gives her Leia's lightsaber and his old T-65B X-wing Red Five.
-Rey departs for Exegol with the wayfinder from Ren's ship.
-Meanwhile, Ren resumes his true identity as Ben Solo.
+Rey and the others travel to Kijimi and meet with the droid-smith Babu Frik, who extracts the location of the wayfinder from C-3PO's memory.
+Rey senses Chewbacca is alive and aboard a First Order Star Destroyer, and the group mounts a rescue mission.
+Rey enters Ren's quarters on the ship, and has visions of her parents being killed.
+Ren informs her that she is Palpatine's granddaughter, and that her parents lived in anonymity to protect her.
+Palpatine's assassin Ochi murdered her mother and father, but never found Rey.
+Ren also reveals that the connection he shares with Rey is a dyad in the Force.
+Ren urges her to join him so they can overthrow Palpatine and rule together.
+Rey refuses and leaves for Kef Bir, where she obtains the wayfinder.
+Ren arrives, destroys the wayfinder, and duels with Rey.
+Leia calls to Ren through the Force, and Rey impales him while he is distracted.
+Rey then uses the Force to heal Ren and confesses that she wanted to take his hand earlier, but the hand of Ben Solo, not Kylo Ren.
+Rey leaves Ren and departs aboard his ship.
+Disturbed by her Sith lineage, she travels to Ahch-To, intending to live in exile.
+However, Luke appears as a Force spirit and encourages her to face Palpatine.
+He gives her Leia's lightsaber and his X-wing, and she departs for Exegol using the wayfinder from Ren's ship.